FDA approved for more than 25 years

 Proscar is a medication for benign prostatic hyperplasia.
 It contains the same active ingredient as Propecia but at a higher dosage (each tablet of Proscar has 5 milligrams of finasteride versus 1 milligram for each Propecia tablet).

-Your healthcare provider will likely prescribe Proscar or its generic equivalent if you have an enlarged prostate.
+Your healthcare provider may prescribe Proscar or its generic equivalent if you have an enlarged prostate.
 Proscar isn’t typically used as a treatment for male pattern baldness.

 Millions of men in the United States and around the world use Propecia to treat pattern hair loss, and most don’t experience significant issues.